markiskorova/embedded-lending-api/README.md

 # Embedded Lending API

 A Python-based backend service that simulates an embedded lending platform.
-Inspired by real-world tools like real-world embedded lending tools, this project allows merchants to apply for and manage loans through secure REST APIs.
+Inspired by real-world embedded lending tools, this project allows merchants to apply for and manage loans through secure REST APIs.
 The system includes underwriting, loan offers, repayments, and partner-facing APIs.

 ---